Dominik-Sabo/MTTPP_Projekt/README.md

 the Methods and Techniques of Software Testing course at the Faculty of Electrical Engineering, Computer Science and Information Technology Osijek.
 This repository is used in educational purpuses only.

-It uses the following libraries:
+It uses the TestNG and Selenium libraries, as well as Katalon.

 * [TestNG](https://testng.org/doc/) - testing framework inspired by JUnit and NUnit
 * [Selenium](https://selenium.dev/) - free automated testing suite
+* [Katalon](https://chrome.google.com/webstore/detail/katalon-recorder-selenium/ljdobmomdgdljniojadhoplhkpialdid) - free plugin for Google Chrome or Mozilla Firefox

 ## Setup
 ### 1. Installing IntelliJ